folio-org/docs/content/en/docs/Settings/Settings_finance/Settings_finance.md

 2. Edit the Name.

 3. Click **Save**.
 The fund type is updated.
-Note: if another user edited and saved the same fund type record while you were editing, the following message appears: "You are editing an old version of this data.
-To load the latest version click cancel, refresh the page and try again."
+Note: if another user edited and saved the same fund type record while you were editing, the following message appears: “You are editing an old version of this data.
+To load the latest version click cancel, refresh the page and try again.”

 ### Deleting a fund type